True or false: my oral health doesn’t affect the rest of my body.

 Links to Illnesses

-Dental problems can also be indicative of or result from other bodily illnesses; for example, people who suffer from diabetes or HIV often have oral problems like mucosal lesions and gum disease.
+Dental problems can also indicate or result from other bodily illnesses; for example, people with diabetes or HIV often have oral problems like mucosal lesions and gum disease.
 Simultaneously, proper oral care has been shown to improve a person’s control of their diabetes and improve their immune system.

 Think of your oral health as a window into your overall health: if your teeth and gums aren’t healthy, you’ll likely suffer from other health problems like digestive or cardiovascular issues; poor oral health can also be a symptom of a more serious disease.